FurkanGozukara/Stable-Diffusion/Tutorials/Install-Python-C-Plus-Plus-Tools-FFMPEG-CUDA-Install-Tutorial.md

 ## How To Generate VENV, Activate VENV, Uninstall and Install A Specific Library
 * Sometimes you will be have to generate your own VENV
 * Sometimes you will be have to activate installed VENV and install a specific library
 * So watch tutorial video to learn all about this
+* I am showing how to install any specific Torch version with GPU support

 ## How To Have Multiple Python Versions And Generate VENV For Specific Version Like 3.10.11 vs 3.11.0
 * This is super important topic in some cases to have multiple Python versions
 * I am also showing how to change default Python version
+* I am also showing how to setup a VENV with each Python version

+## How To Install Any App And Set Its Enviroment Path Variable
+* I am showing how to download and install runpodctl and set its path to use from any folder as example